ClearVision/ClearVision-v6/README.md

 ## Contributing

 You can run `npm run test` to compile the theme.
-The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS.
+The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS, or placed in the themes folder and enabled in settings, make sure any other theme's are disabled for testing.